Close

 Domestic partnership rights and benefits differ widely from jurisdiction to jurisdiction.
 If you are part of a domestic partnership, it’s critical to understand your jurisdiction’s laws as they apply to your relationship.

-If you’ve moved to a state that doesn’t follow the same laws or doesn’t recognize domestic partnerships, it’s important to consult with a local family lawyer to see what kind of recourse or options you have.
+If you’ve moved to a state that doesn’t follow the same laws or doesn’t recognize domestic partnerships, it might be wise to consult with a local family lawyer to see what kind of recourse or options you have.

 Without formal recognition of your partnership, you and your partner would be considered unmarried individuals.
 And unmarried, cohabitating couples aren’t afforded the same legal rights as married spouses or registered domestic partners.
 Without these protections, unmarried couples can experience many financial and legal challenges, especially if they decide to break up.
 This can affect their finances, their ability to enforce child custody and support, and the fair division of their property.